TEXAS DWI ATTORNEY

 fighting for Justice

-Fort Worth Personal Injury Attorney
+Fort Worth Personal Injury Lawyer

 A tort claim is a civil (as opposed to criminal) claim based on a wrongful act committed.
-So then, if you were a victim of a wrongful act that resulted in injury toward yourself and can prove the person or party was liable for damages caused, then you probably have a strong case.
+So, if you were a victim of a wrongful act that resulted in injury toward yourself and can prove the person or party was liable for damages caused, then you probably have a strong case.

 Aggression Bryan is a fierce advocate for his clients.